Beguni

-The dish may be prepared by coating eggplant with besan paste and then frying the pieces in oil.
+The dish can be prepared by coating eggplant with besan paste and then frying the pieces in oil.
 The eggplant is usually cut longitudinally (বেগুন begun) and dipped in a batter of Bengal gram flour with salt and turmeric, and deep-fried in mustard oil.
+Apart from being a regular snack throughout the year in Bengal, Beguni is popularly served as an entrée or side dish with Iftar in Bengali Muslim households during Ramadan.